 We have two main streams of income, tuition fee income from our students and funding body grants from the Office for Students.
-In 2022-23, 98% of our income came from tuition fees (of which 12% was via the Student Loans Company) and the remaining 2% represented Other Income from government sources.
+In 2023-24, 94% of our income came from tuition fees (of which 16% was via the Student Loans Company) and 3% represented Other Income from government funding.
+The remaining 3% was income from investments held by the Institute.